Medicine & the Liberal Arts (MLA)

 While it is not a major, courses applied toward requirements for Medicine & the Liberal Arts may also be counted toward requirements in other programs, majors, or minors.

 Students must complete a minimum of 15 credit hours consisting of four courses from at least three different disciplines (subject codes) and MLA 475 Medicine & the Liberal Arts Seminar.
-Other course offerings may be approved by the Program Coordinator on a case-by-case basis, including classes taken while studying abroad.
+Other course offerings may be approved by the Program Coordinators on a case-by-case basis, including classes taken while studying abroad.
 Students interested in pursuing a medical or healthcare internship as part of the program should consult with the coordinator well in advance to secure approval.

 |Select four courses (from three different disciplines) from the following:|